 Supervised vs. unsupervised learning describes two main types of tasks within the field of machine learning.
 In supervised learning, the researcher teaches the algorithm the conclusions or predictions it should make.
 In Unsupervised Learning, the model has algorithms able to discover and then present inferences about data.
 There is no teacher or single correct answer.
 Thus the machine learns on itself.

-Understanding supervised vs. unsupervised learning
+Supervised vs. unsupervised learning

-Ultimately, the ability to build an accurate model comes down to a matter of choice.
+In essence, the ability to build an accurate model comes down to a matter of choice.
 Algorithms can be trained using one of two models that help them make predictions about data:

 - Supervised learning – where the researcher teaches the algorithm the conclusions or predictions it should make.

 - Unsupervised learning – where the algorithm is left to its own devices to discover and then present inferences about data.
-There is no teacher or single correct answer.
+There is no teacher or indeed single correct answer.

 The next sections will look at each model in detail.